Elections in Syria

 Elections in Syria are conducted for the presidency and parliament, and have been held since Syrian independence in 1946.
-Beginning in 2011, the country became embroiled in the Syrian civil war, culminating in the fall of the Assad regime in December 2024.
+Beginning in 2011, the country became embroiled in the Syrian civil war, culminating in the fall of the Assad regime on December 8, 2024.
 Since then, the country has been led by the Syrian transitional government, with president Ahmed al-Sharaa confirming elections will be held within 4-5 years.

 Early independence

 During the French Mandate and after independence, the parliamentary elections in Syria have been held under a system similar to the Lebanese one, with fixed representation for every religious community, including Druze, Alawites and Christians.
 In 1949 the system was modified, giving women the right to vote.

 Ba'athist Syria

 During Ba'athist Syria, the government, led mainly by Hafez al-Assad and later his son Bashar al-Assad, routinely conducted elections to the presidency and legislature.
 However, independent observers unanimously regarded this to be a sham process.
 According to Electoral Integrity Project's 2022 Global report, elections in Ba'athist Syria were considered a "facade", and the country has one of the worst electoral integrity in the world alongside Comoros and Central African Republic.

 The Syrian opposition boycotted elections that the Ba'athist government conducted during the Syrian civil war.
 (Note: Sources:) (Note: Sources:)